vrugtehagel/yozo.ooo/README.md

 ## About the codebase

 This site is built on [Eleventy](https://11ty.dev/), and doesn't have a particularly complicated configuration.
 There are a few amendments made to the markdown parser; see below for details.
-Syntax highlighting doesn't happen in the build step; we use [Prism](https://prismjs.com/) to highlight them asynchronously.
+Syntax highlighting doesn't happen in the build step; we use [Prism](https://prismjs.com/) to highlight them client-side (asynchronously).

 Yozo's source repository is included as submodule to generate output based on version data and to include the archive of all versions on the site.